 2019 FBA Futures, Mall Galleries.
 London.

-2011 Culture Night of Norrköping city, Norrköping Art Museum, Sweden.
+2011 The Culture Night of Norrköping City, Norrköping Art Museum, Sweden.

 2010 Autumn Salon Paris, France.